“Divinely Gifted”. National Socialism's Favoured Artists in the Federal Republic

 Curator-led tours in German through Berlin, Munich, Düsseldorf and Vienna

 Even today, the works of artists of the “divinely-gifted list” mark the landscape of many German inner cities.
 Kept going by recognition and networks which remained operational, even post-1945 they continued to win countless competitions and receive contracts for “art-on-building” projects and to shape foyers and squares, museums and memorials.
 These spaces testify to almost uninterrupted career progressions.
-Curator Wolfgang Brauneis shows this on two-hour walks through Berlin, Munich, Düsseldorf and Vienna.
+Curator Wolfgang Brauneis showed this on two-hour walks through Berlin (12.09.2021), Munich (19.09.2021), Düsseldorf (10.10.2021) and Vienna (17.10.2021).